Ovid/zen-of-test-suites/README.md

                 │   └── token.t
                 └── simple.t

 It's clear that the tests for `HTML::TokeParser::Simple::Token::Tag::Start` that the tests are in `t/tests/html/tokeparser/simple/token/tag/start.t`.
-And you can see easily that there is not file for `processinstruction.t`.
+And you can see easily that there is no file for `processinstruction.t`.
 This test organization not only makes it easy to find where your tests are, it's also easy to program your editor to automatically switch between the code and the tests for the code.
 For large test suites, this saves a huge amount of time.